sesh/django-tdd/slides/index.md

 ---

-## Test-Driven Development (TDD) is a technique for building software that guides software development by writing tests.
+## Test-Driven Development (TDD) is a technique for building software that guides software development by writing tests

 _- Martin Fowler_